 Your Chime Spending Account comes with a free Visa Debit Card that can be used almost anywhere in the world.
 You do face $2.50 fees for out-of-network ATMs, though.

 Chase is one of the oldest and largest financial institutions in the US.
-They are mostly known for their credit cards, but they also offer traditional banking services like the Chase Checking Account.
+In addition to their credit card and lending services, they also offer traditional bank accounts like the Chase Checking Account.

 With a Chase Checking Account, customers get access to 16,000+ ATMs and 5,000 Chase bank branches.
 You’ll also receive a Chase debit card.
 You can snap a photo of checks for mobile deposit and send money from your Chase checking account to other people using Zelle.